 As the leaves begin to turn and the warmth of summer slowly disappears, the fields and gardens of farmers take note and start to feature new varieties of foods.
 With a new season comes new food.
-Buying these local, in season crops does two jobs for us: it supports both local farmers and sustainable shopping decisions.
+Buying these local, in season crops does two jobs for us: supporting local farmers and promoting sustainable practices.
 Chances are your grocery store will continue to offer a rich variety in foods regardless of the season, but because of types of production and transportation, these aren’t always the most healthy or sustainable options.

 Besides, eating food in season means you’ll be enjoying the food in its ripest and freshest form.
 Not to mention that now is the time to grab those unknown foods seen at the market and try to incorporate them into a meal!

 That said, getting together a shopping list is a must.
 For each category, a West Coast, Middle America, and East Coast suggestion will be given because of the variety of climate and harvest times.